getsentry/sentry-docs/src/collections/_documentation/platforms/python/pyspark.md

 {% version_added INSERT_VERSION_HERE %}

 <!-- WIZARD -->
-The Spark Integration adds support for the Python API for Apache Spark, [PySpark](https://spark.apache.org/)
+The Spark Integration adds support for the Python API for Apache Spark, [PySpark](https://spark.apache.org/).

+**This integration is experimental and in an alpha state**.
+The integration API may experience breaking changes in further minor versions.

 ### Driver